 In Meyer v.
-Nebraska, 262 U.S. 390 (1923), the U.S. Supreme Court held in a 7-2 decision that a 1919 Nebraska law prohibiting the teaching of foreign languages to school children before high school violated the Due Process clause of the Fourteenth Amendment.
+State of Nebraska, 262 U.S. 390 (1923), the U.S. Supreme Court held in a 7-2 decision that a 1919 Nebraska law prohibiting the teaching of foreign languages to school children before high school violated the Due Process Clause of the Fourteenth Amendment.
 This case is 14th on the list of most frequently cited U.S. Supreme Court cases.

 Robert T. Meyer, the Plaintiff, an instructor in Zion Parochial School, was tried and convicted in the District Court for Hamilton County, Nebraska, for violating a state statute that forbade teaching “any subject to any person in any language other than the English language” by reading in German to a ten-year-old child.
 The statute further prohibited teaching foreign languages per se to any pupil who had not yet “attained and successfully passed the eighth grade.”
 Meyer was arrested, tried, convicted and fined $25.
 Although many people offered to pay his fine, he refused.
 The statute had been enacted during the First World War, ostensibly as an act of the police power of the state during “an emergency.”

 To allow the children of foreigners, who had emigrated here, to be taught from early childhood the language of the country of their parents was to rear them with that language as their mother tongue.
 It was to educate them so that they must always think in that language, and, as a consequence, naturally inculcate in them the ideas and sentiments foreign to the best interests of this country.”